brightway-lca/brightway2/docs/lca.rst

 8838    9349    4294967295  4294967295  1       1.5490
 ======= ======= =========== =========== ======= ======

-As this is a parameter array for a LCI database, the ``input`` and ``output`` columns give values that will be inserted into the technosphere and biosphere matrices, i.e. values from the dataset exchanges.

 There are also some columns for uncertainty information, but these would only be a distraction for now.
 The complete spec for the uncertainty fields is given in the `stats_arrays documentation <http://stats-arrays.readthedocs.org/en/latest/>`_.

 We notice several things:

     * Both the ``input`` and ``output`` columns have numbers, but we don't know what they mean yet
     * Both the ``row`` and ``col`` columns are filled with a large number
-    * The `type`` column has only a few values, but they are also mysterious
+    * The ``type`` column has only a few values, but they are also mysterious
-    * The `amount` column is the only one that seems reasonable, and gives the values that should be inserted into the matrix
+    * The ``amount`` column is the only one that seems reasonable, and gives the values that should be inserted into the matrix

 Input and Output
 ~~~~~~~~~~~~~~~~

-The ``input`` and ``output`` columns gives values for biosphere flows or transforming activity data sets. :ref:`mapping` are used to translate keys like ``("Douglas Adams", 42)`` into integer values.
+The ``input`` and ``output`` columns gives values for biosphere flows or transforming activity data sets.
+The :ref:`mapping` is used to translate keys like ``("Douglas Adams", 42)`` into integer values.
 So, each mapping number uniquely identifies an activity dataset.

 If the ``input`` and ``output`` values are the same, then this is a production exchange - it describes how much product is produced by the transforming activity dataset.

 .. warning:: Integer mapping ids are not transferable from machine to machine or installation to installation, as the order of insertion (and hence the integer id) is more or less at random.
-Always process new datasets.
+Always ``.process()`` datasets on a new machine.

 Rows and columns
 ~~~~~~~~~~~~~~~~